How Often to Take Your Kitten or Cat to the Vet

 The American Animal Hospital Association recommends that all pets see a veterinarian at least annually, perhaps more if the dog or cat has specific health needs.

 Randy Wheeler, DVM, a longtime veterinarian and executive director of the Iowa Veterinary Medical Association, says there isn't a hard-and-fast rule for how often your cat should see the vet because it depends on too many factors: age, lifestyle, and where the pet lives.

 The bottom line, Wheeler says: Form a good working relationship with your veterinarian because he or she will best advise you on how often your specific pet needs checkups.
-This kind of cooperative relationship will pay off in the long run if your cat does run into more serious health issues.
+This kind of cooperative relationship will pay off in the long run if your cat does run into more serious health conditions.

 With those factors in mind, here's a general guideline for when to take your cat to the vet: